 If you use Grab with a baby less than 1 year old, you must provide your own rear-facing car seat – no other devices may be used, including baby carriers or harnesses.

-Grab offers a baby-friendly service in Singapore and Philippines called GrabFamily.
-Babies between the ages of 1-3 will be provided a driver installed car seat which meets the same safety standards as the USA, Canada and EU.
-Drivers must complete mandatory safety training and pass an exam before being accepted to drive for the GrabFamily service.
+- Babies and toddlers aged 1 – 3, less than 1 m (39″) tall.
+Parents riding Grab with a baby between the ages of 1-3 will be provided a driver installed forward facing car seat which meets the same safety standards as the USA, Canada and EU.